-Symptoms: Typically patients describe a dull type pain when walking and during activity which involves loading the ball of the foot.
-Wearing specific shoes such as high heels or shoes which increased flexibility under the forefoot.
+Patients typically describe a dull type of pain when walking and during activity which involves loading the ball of the foot.
+Wearing certain shoes such as high heels or shoes which increased flexibility under the forefoot.
 As a result, this causes the structures around the sesamoid bones to be inflamed and irritated.

-Diagnosis is made by taking a clinical history taking, assessment and examination and is often combined with imaging which may include x-ray’s, ultrasound, or MRI depending upon clinical findings.
+Diagnosis is made by taking a clinical history, assessment and examination.
+This is often combined with imaging which may include x-ray’s, ultrasound, or MRI depending upon clinical findings.

-An Insole or orthotic can be beneficial mainly to reduce the load through the sesamoids; a dancers pad is often incorporated. (see orthotics page for further details)
+An Insole or orthosis can be beneficial mainly to reduce the load through the sesamoids; a dancers pad is often incorporated. (see orthoses page for further details).